 - (17) a.
-János [Focp MARIT [Negp nem [NNP hívta [TP meg]]]] John Mary-ACC not invited PRT 'It was Mary who John didn't invite.' - b.
-János [NegP nem [FocP MARIT [NNP hívta [TP meg]]]] 'It wasn't Mary who John invited.' - c.
-János [NegP nem [FocP MARIT [NegP nem [NNP hívta [TP meg]]]]]] 'It wasn't Mary who John didn't invite.'
+János [FocP MARIT [NegP nem [NNP hívta [TP meg]]]]

+John Mary-ACC not invited PRT

+'It was Mary who John didn't invite.' - b.
+János [NegP nem [FocP MARIT [NNP hívta [TP meg...
+'It wasn't Mary who John invited.' - c.
+János [NegP nem [FocP MARIT [NegP nem [NNP hívta [TP meg...
+'It wasn't Mary who John didn't invite.'

 The focus has two distinctive prosodic features: it bears a pitch accent, and destresses the V adjacent to it.
 The focus following a negative particle is cliticized to the particle.
-A focus may also be destressed when preceded by a wide-scope universal quantifier.
+A focus may be destressed also when preceded by a wide-scope universal quantifier.

 As is clear from the above, the Hungarian preverbal focus cannot be identified with the carrier of new information.
-New information does not have to be focused.
-A constituent giving a non-exhaustive answer to a wh-phrase usually remains in situ (18), or is formulated as a contrastive topic (18):
+New information does not have to be focussed.
+A constituent giving a non-exhaustive answer to a wh-phrase usually remains in situ (18b), or is formulated as a contrastive topic (18c):